MEd in Educational Administration and Policy

 Part 2: Apply to the MEd in Educational Administration and Policy

 Applications are accepted each semester.
 Applicants must submit valid (within the past 5 years) GRE or MAT scores with their Graduate School application.
+(The GRE is waived for Fall 2022 applications.)

 Also while completing the Graduate School application, be sure to attach the following documents: